-2021 also continues to be driven by the COVID-19 pandemic and a state-backed credit support programme for Swiss companies.
+In 2022, the COVID-19 pandemic and a state-backed credit support programme for Swiss companies remain relevant.
 In order to fight the financial consequences of the COVID-19 pandemic for small and medium-sized businesses, such businesses may request from Swiss commercial banks emergency credit lines that are guaranteed by the Swiss government.
 Due to the restrictive covenants of these emergency credit lines (inter alia, a dividend prohibition on a single entity level), an acquirer will need to refinance these emergency credit lines with priority.